Bispectrum as Baryon Acoustic Oscillation Interferometer: Introduction

-A further benefit of our technique is to highlight phase effects; it thus may constrain sources of phase shifts in the power spectrum.
+Our technique highlights phase effects; it thus may constrain sources of phase shifts in the power spectrum.
 One source of a phase shift is an isocurvature perturbation, where the oscillation is proportional to $\cos k\tilde{s}$ instead of $\sin k\tilde{s}$ \cite{1999PhRvD..59h3509H}.
 We expect that destructive configurations (as identified in the no-isocurvature model) may now show a BAO feature.
-In future work, we will explore this phase shift as well as that induced by relativistic species such as neutrinos \cite{2017JCAP...11..007B, 2015PhRvL.115i1301F}.
+In future work, we will explore this phase shift as well as that induced by relativistic species such as neutrinos \cite{2015PhRvL.115i1301F, 2017JCAP...11..007B, Baumann:2018qnt}.

 Future work will also discuss the dependence of BAO amplitude on the triangle parameters $\theta$ and $\delta$, explore whether additional triangle configurations offer any improvement in constraints, and study the independence of bispectrum information from that used in reconstruction.
-Depending on the level of independence, our result may represent a further improvement to the precision obtained by reconstruction.
-Even if bispectrum information is not statistically independent, we expect it would be subject to different systematic effects, providing an additional check on BAO measurements.
-In either case, the bispectrum will be valuable for analysis of BAO in future large-scale surveys.
+When combined with reconstruction, our result may represent a further improvement in BAO precision.
+Whether or not it does so on a statistical level, bispectrum measurements are operationally independent from reconstruction and therefore subject to different systematic effects.
+The bispectrum thus offers at the very minimum a cross-check that, added to those of \cite{2017MNRAS.470.2617A}, will be valuable for analysis of BAOs in future large-scale surveys.